pillarsjs/textualization/README.md

 i18n.languages = ['en', 'es'];
 ```

-Textualization load from directory `./languages` only the defined `.languages`, and refresh translations if this property changes.
+Textualization load from directory `./languages` only `i18n.languages` defined, and refresh translations cache if this property changes.

 Additionally also supports .js files.
 In this case is possible to use functions in translations sheets.
 ```javascript